HP 129Xe MRI for Lung Cancer

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the study team or your doctor.

-Is HP 129Xe MRI safe for humans?
+What prior data suggests that this HP 129Xe MRI is safe for use in humans?

 JN